aimaster-dev/MailMind/README.md

 ## 🧪 Example Output

-After running, you’ll find draft responses in your Zoho Mail under the same thread as the incoming email.
-Drafts include polite, accurate responses based on the context of each message.
+Once you run the script, you’ll find GPT-powered **draft replies** in Zoho Mail under the same thread as each unread message.
+Every draft is:

+* Contextually aware
+* Friendly and professional
+* Ready for your review and manual send

 ---

 ## 🤖 How It Works

 1. Authenticates with Zoho and retrieves unread messages
-2. Extracts the content and metadata
+2. Extracts content, sender info, and subject
 3. Passes it to the GPT model with tailored prompts
-4. Creates a draft reply in your inbox
+4. Creates a contextual draft reply in your inbox
-5. Optionally marks the message as read
+5. Marks the email as read after processing

 ---

 ## 📷 Screenshots

-*(Add screenshots showing a before/after of email + draft reply in Zoho Mail)*
+*Coming soon – before/after examples of Zoho Mail draft replies*

 ---

 ## ✅ To-Do / Improvements

-* Add UI for manual review
+* [ ] Add UI for manual review
-* Scheduled background tasks
+* [ ] Scheduled background tasks
-* Gmail & Outlook support
+* [ ] Gmail & Outlook support
-* Language style customization
+* [ ] Style and tone customization

 ---

 ## 🧠 License

-MIT – Use it freely and improve it as needed.
+MIT – Use it freely, improve it as needed, and contribute back!

 ---